Russian teen Valieva allowed to skate again at Beijing Olympics

 “We would not have this case and I would not be here if these anti-doping test procedures would have been completed in one week or 10 days,“ Reeb said.

-The day before she received the result, Valieva helped Russia win the figure skating team title in Beijing, producing a dazzling performance as she became the first woman to land a quadruple jump in Olympic competition.
+The day before she received the result, Valieva helped Russia win the figure skating team title with a dazzling performance as she became the first woman to land a quadruple jump in Olympic competition.

-As the legal arguments over Valieva raged in the background last week, the award ceremony for the team event was cancelled.

-Before the CAS decision was announced, the International Olympic Committee said Monday that the team event medals would probably not be awarded during the Games.

-“It’s something that’s regrettable but we have to follow the process of CAS and the legal process,“ IOC spokesman Mark Adams said.
+The IOC said it had no choice but to allow Valieva to compete but it will not hold a ceremony during the Games if the Russian is among the medals -- and the award ceremony for the team event will not take place for the same reason.

-“It’s a dilemma we are all in and it’s something we’re not happy with.
+Earlier, referring to the team event medals, IOC spokesman Mark Adams said: “It’s a dilemma we are all in and it’s something we’re not happy with.”

-“All the other issues will have to be discussed further into the Games and that will include the presentation of the medals to the teams.”

 The United States won the silver medal in the team event and Japan took the bronze, with Canada fourth.

-The case raises questions about the welfare of the girl at the midst of the latest Russian doping scandal at an Olympics.

-The IOC has urged WADA to investigate Valieva's entourage, which includes highly successful coach Eteri Tutberidze.
+WADA meanwhile said it was investigating Valieva’s entourage, which includes highly successful coach Eteri Tutberidze.

 CAS’s decision will be intensely scrutinised because Russia is already under sanctions for a massive state-sponsored doping programme that reached its peak at the 2014 Sochi Winter Olympics.